xima-media/bookmark_pages/README.md

 # Bookmark Pages TYPO3 Extension

+__Important notice:__ This is a fork of the original [colorcube/bookmark_pages](https://github.com/colorcube/bookmark_pages) extension to adjust the bookmarking functionalities for our own needs.

 This is a TYPO3 extension that provides bookmarks functionality of local pages for logged in frontend users.

 ## Usage